What's A Titration Study?

 When the study is done in the morning, the technologist will waken you and remove the wires and sensors.
 Any remaining paste or marks can be easily washed out using warm water and shampoo.

-You will typically be contacted within 7-10 days by the durable medical equipment (DME) vendor you have selected to schedule picking up your PAP therapy device
+You'll typically be contacted within 7-10 days by the durable medical equipment (DME) vendor you have selected to schedule picking up your PAP therapy device.

 Set Time Aside